-Name, Address, and Age (1) Position(s) Held with Company Principal Occupation(s) During Past 5 Years Chief Operating Officer, Secretary and Treasurer of Capitala Finance since February 2013 and serves as a director of Capitala Investment Advisors.
-Mr. McGlinn joined the predecessor to Capitala Investment Advisors in 2000 and manages our Raleigh, North Carolina office.
-John F. ("Jack") McGlinn, 49 Chief Operating Officer, Secretary and Treasurer Stephen A. Arnall, 56 Chief Financial Officer Chief Financial Officer of Capitala Finance since May 2013.
+Name, Address, and Age (1) Position(s) Held with Company Principal Occupation(s) During Past 5 Years Stephen A. Arnall, 57 Chief Financial Officer and Chief Operating Officer Chief Financial Officer and Chief Operating Officer of Capitala Finance since May 2013 and February 2019, respectively.
 Prior to joining Capitala Finance, Mr. Arnall was an executive vice president and the chief financial officer of Park Sterling Bank from 2006 to 2010 and treasurer of Park Sterling Bank from 2010 to 2013.
-Richard G. Wheelahan, III, 37 Chief Compliance Officer Chief Compliance Officer of Capitala Finance since July 2013.
+Richard G. Wheelahan, III, 38 Chief Compliance Officer and Secretary Chief Compliance Officer and Secretary of Capitala Finance since July 2013 and February 2019, respectively.
 Mr. Wheelahan is also the chief compliance officer, general counsel, and a director of Capitala Investment Advisors and served as an associate, and subsequently, a vice president of the predecessor to Capitala Investment Advisors since March 2010.

-(1) The business address of the executive officers is c/o Capitala Finance Corp., 4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.
+(1) The business address of the executive officers is c/o Capitala Finance Corp.
+4201 Congress Street, Suite 360, Charlotte, North Carolina 28209.